rixiobarrios/rock-paper-scissors/README.md

 ## Fixes

+1. Working on @media screen rendering for mobile devices
-2. Sage Kearny suggested to elevate the top layer using .intro { z-index: 2;} on CSS 3.
+2. Sage Kearny suggested to elevate the top layer using .intro { z-index: 2;} on CSS
-4.
+3. I used flexbox and margins to align all items
+4. I was able to find a tutorial and help from my cohort tutors
+5. Was able to create a function using syntax from the internet and help from tutors
-5. 6.
-Hou Chia helped me find a camelCase error on computerScore =+ 1; on line 119
+6. Hou Chia helped me find a camelCase error on computerScore =+ 1; on line 119

 ## Attributions